SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_IDP_Discovery.md

 # Skyline IDP Discovery

-This driver is part of DataMiner Infrastructure Discovery and Provisioning (IDP).
+This connector is part of DataMiner Infrastructure Discovery and Provisioning (IDP).
 It is used to discover inventory in the network using highly user-configurable profiles relying on SNMP, HTTP(S) and serial communication.

 ## About